OpenFAST/openfast/docs/source/install/index.rst

 should only be changed when a custom build is required.

-The procedure for configuring CMake and compiling with GNU Make on Linux and Mac systems is given below.
+The procedure for configuring CMake and compiling with GNU Make on Linux and macOS systems is given below.

 .. code-block:: bash